 Hol Food is sold only in large 2.8kg tubs.
 Weirdly, Mild Vanilla contains 29 servings, whereas Rich Chocolate contains 30 servings.

+Hol Food can only be purchased via their website only.
 The subscription discount is 10% and can be ordered for delivery every one to eight weeks.
-Also offered is a starter kit that includes one tub of each + a high end shaker bottle bundled together at a slight discount.
+Also offered is a starter kit that includes one tub of each + a ProStak Blender Bottle bundled at a 20% discount.

 |Mild Vanilla |

 In the US, Hol Food will be delivered via USPS and appears to be $15 flat rate.
 If you spend $200+ (CAD) then shipping is free to the US.